browserengineering/book/book/animations.md

 There's one more situation worth thinking about, though.
 Suppose we have a huge composited layer, containing a lot of text, except that only a small part of that layer is shown on the screen, the rest being clipped out.
-Then the `absolute_bounds` consider the clip operations and the `composited_bounds` don't, meaning that we'll make a much larger composited layer than necessary and waste a lot of time rastering pixels that the user will never see.
+Then the `absolute_bounds` consider the clip operations but the `composited_bounds` don't, meaning that we'll make a much larger composited layer than necessary and waste a lot of time rastering pixels that the user will never see.